History of the Spanish clitic pronouns

 (Estoria de España II, fol.
 196v)

-Similarly, in (8) below the preverbal conditional clause is peripheral to the core syntax, the following finite verb faze then coming before its clitic rather than after it.
-Notice that the scribe appears to have sensed the syntactic separateness of the preverbal conditional clause, as he inserted a semicolon immediately after it, which in the medieval manuscripts usually indicates a break in the intonation.
+Similarly, in (8) below, the preverbal conditional clause is peripheral to the core syntax.
+The following finite verb faze then appears before its clitic rather than after it.
+Notice that the scribe seems to have sensed the syntactic separateness of the conditional clause, as he inserted a semicolon immediately after it—a punctuation mark which in medieval manuscripts often indicates an intonational break:

 (8) Et si la mezclaren con mestranto; faze se della emplastro muy bono pora la ferida del alacran.

-‘And if it is mixed with wild mint, it makes a vey good poultice for a scorpion’s sting.’
+‘And if it is mixed with wild mint, it makes a very good poultice for a scorpion’s sting.’

 (Lapidario, fol.
 72r)

 An interesting case is that of the preverbal subject, which has a variable effect on clitic linearization in Old Spanish.
-Frequently this item co-occurred with enclisis, implying that it was structurally peripheral:
+Frequently, this element co-occurred with enclisis, implying that it was structurally peripheral:

 (9) Et ell Emperador recibio lo muy omildosa mientre. & muy sancta.